osilander/203.311/Week4/Week4.md

 **Even seasoned bioinformaticians use it.**

 Second, try to follow the instructions exactly today.
+For example: [please don't click here it will delete all your files](graphics/instructions.jpeg "DON'T CLICK HERE").
 If you get an error or warning of any sort, go back and make sure you have followed the instructions.
-For example: [(please don't click here it will delete all your files)](graphics/instructions.jpeg "DON'T CLICK HERE").
 If you continue to get the error, then it *could* be my fault.

 Good.
 Now, we download `conda`.

 Navigate to the command line tab on your RStudio window ("Terminal").
-This is on the top of the `R` window. **Make sure you are in your `/Cloud/project/` directory.**
+This is on the top of the `R` window. **Make sure you are in your `/cloud/project/` directory.**

 ```bash